Jade MacRae: Other work

+Media appearances

 MacRae signed on to participate in the Australian celebrity television singing show, It Takes Two in 2006, and was partnered with Australian cricket player Michael Bevan—the pair was eliminated on 2 July 2006.
 MacRae returned to It Takes Two in May 2007, and was partnered with Home and Aways Bobby Morley (Morley appeared in the music video for MacRae's song "In The Basement" later that year).
 Morley and MacRae were eliminated on 12 June 2007.
 In 2008, MacRae returned to the television show for a third time, and was partnered with actor Paul O'Brien—the pair were eliminated in the eighth week of the season.

 MacRae briefly acted in the co-host role for Sydney's Edge 96.1 radio station, and appeared several times on the Australian musical comedy/quiz shows Spicks And Specks and RocKwiz.

 Personal life

-In August 2011, MacRae married hip hop artist Phrase, based in Melbourne, Australia, after dating since 2008.
+In August 2011, MacRae married hip hop artist Phrase, based in Melbourne, after dating since 2008.